opscientia/wtf-api/README.md

     const name = await wtf.nameForAddress(userAddress, 'ethereum');
     const bio = await wtf.bioForAddress(userAddress, 'ethereum');

-To get all info associated with a user's address, use `getAllAccounts`.
+To get all info associated with a user's address, use `getHolo`.

-    const {'creds': creds, 'name': name, 'bio': bio} = await wtf.getAllAccounts(userAddress, 'ethereum');
+    const {'creds': creds, 'name': name, 'bio': bio} = await wtf.getHolo(userAddress, 'ethereum');

 We might want to see which users are registered on WTF.
 Get an object containing all registered addresses on all networks with `getAllUserAddresses`.